 The increasing dominance of solar energy is thanks to innovative and cheaper solar technologies, including cheaper costs for photovoltaic equipment, growing investments, and improving clean energy policies, including government subsidies.
 As a result, renewable energy is fast turning into the largest source of new power capacity across much of the world; so much so that the planet has just “passed a turning point and is adding more capacity for clean energy each year than for coal and natural gas combined.
 Peak fossil-fuel use for electricity may be reached within the next decade,” Bloomberg notes.

-The record low price of solar energy in 2016 has had private companies scrambling to win contracts for massive projects to provide electricity in developing nations.
+The record low price of solar energy in 2016 has had private companies scrambling to win contracts for massive projects to use for electricity in developing nations.
 “It started with a contract in January to produce electricity for $64 per megawatt-hour in India; then a deal in August pegging $29.10 per megawatt hour in Chile.
 That’s record-cheap electricity — roughly half the price of competing coal power,” Bloomberg explains.

 All in all, this is pretty good news for a planet that is already being buffeted by the adverse affects of climate change that we have helped unleash through our burning of fossil fuels.